 With their charming, globe-shaped clusters of flowers that spring up from grassy clumps in droves along sea coasts, thrift flowers (Armeria maritima) have allured gardeners and seaside walkers for centuries.
 This guide will cover everything you need to know about the rich history, meaning, and symbolism of thrift flowers, which only adds to their garden appeal.

-- About Thrift Flowers
+- Thrift Flowers in Literature

 - Thrift Flower FAQs: